Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 For some gorgeous Hatcher Pass elopement inspiration, check out Chloe & Mike’s Intimate, Foggy Mountain Elopement at Hatcher Pass!!

-Where it’s located: Hatcher Pass, in Palmer
+Where it’s located: Chugach State Park, in Portage

 3. Eklutna Lake